Does

 including psychiatric drugs, electroshock, and psychotherapy.

 His pamphlets are not copyrighted.
-You are invited to make copies
+You are invited to make

 for distribution to those you think will benefit.